sourcefrog/conserve/doc/design.md

 and abort.

 Index blocks are written by atomically renaming them in to place.
-If the block already exists, the new version (with identical contents) is simpy discarded.
+If the block already exists, the new version (with identical contents) is simply discarded.
 So, concurrent writes of blocks are safe, and indeed can happen from multiple threads in the same process.